Maywood, California: Transportation

 The city can be reached by Atlantic Boulevard which runs north and south through the city and Slauson Avenue which runs east and west through the city.
 Maywood is also accessible via the Interstate 710 on Atlantic Boulevard.
-Los Angeles County Metropolitan Transportation Authority (Metro) provides bus services to the city, Metro Local Line 108 and Metro Rapid Line 358 on Slauson Avenue.
-Metro Local Line 260 and Metro Rapid Line 762 on Atlantic Boulevard.
+Los Angeles County Metropolitan Transportation Authority (Metro) provides bus services to the city, Metro Local Line 108 on Slauson Avenue.
+Metro Local Line 260 on Atlantic Boulevard.
 Metro Shuttle Line 611 runs through the westside and northside of the city.

 The city of Maywood also operates a local bus service to its residents called Dial-a-Ride.
 The shuttles pick up residents at their location and transports them within the city limits for a one way fee of $1.00.
 The service is free to senior citizens, age 62 and over, and handicapped individuals.
 Seniors and the handicapped must come to City Hall to pick up their free pass.
 Effective January 2, 2013, the City of Maywood will no longer provide Dial-A-Ride service to the general public.
 Dial-A-Ride service will only be available to City of Maywood residents 62 years and over or those with a physician-certified disability which prohibits the use of public transportation.
 Individuals requiring special assistance will be permitted to have an attendant accompany them.